pkantue/molomolotech/README.md

 The podcast Show Notes are available [here](/Podcast/ShowNotes).

 ## E-learning
-The **MoloMolo E-learning** is a collection of training material to boost your productivity, communication, mindset, and personal branding through technology.
+The **MoloMolo E-learning** is a collection of training material to boost your productivity, communication, mindset and personal branding through technology.
 This collection is *under development*.

 ## Coaching
-The **MoloMolo Coaching** is a one-to-one program that ensures each individual has the right level of attention and achieves the desired results.
+The **MoloMolo Coaching** is a one-to-one online program that ensures each individual has the right level of attention to achieve the desired results.
 This program is *under development*.